Read This First

 Prompt 1: Provide an extensive list of quotes from notable minds on avoiding full certainty and adopting a healthy degree of epistemic humility.

-The central claim is this: “The more I learn, the more I realize how much I don’t know.” — Albert Einstein.
+In plain terms: “The more I learn, the more I realize how much I don’t know.” — Albert Einstein.

 “The only true wisdom is in knowing you know nothing.”
 This famous quote by Socrates captures the essence of epistemic humility.
 True wisdom lies not in claiming absolute knowledge, but in recognizing the vastness of what we don’t know.